Amalthea Cellars

-Amalthea Cellars (/ˈæməlˈθiːə/ AM-əl-THEE-ə) is a winery in the West Atco section of Winslow in Camden County, New Jersey.
+Amalthea Cellars (/ˈæməlˈθiːə/ AM-əl-THEE-ə) is a winery in the West Atco section of Winslow in Camden County, New Jersey, United States.
 The vineyard was first planted in 1976, and opened to the public in 1981.
 Amalthea has 10 acres of grapes under cultivation, and produces 5,000 cases of wine per year.
 The winery is named after Amalthea, a moon of Jupiter, reflecting the owner's scientific background and love of mythology.

 Wines

 Amalthea Cellars is in the Outer Coastal Plain AVA, and produces wine from Cabernet Franc, Cabernet Sauvignon, Chancellor, Chardonnay, Dolcetto, Merlot, Pinot gris, Rayon d'Or, Riesling, Rkatsiteli, Sauvignon blanc, Syrah, Traminette, Villard blanc, and Viognier grapes.
 Amalthea also makes fruit wines from blueberries and peaches.
 It is the only winery in New Jersey that produces wine from Rayon d'Or, which is a white hybrid grape developed in France in the early twentieth century.
 Amalthea was a participant at the Judgment of Princeton, a wine tasting organized by the American Association of Wine Economists that compared New Jersey wines to premium French vintages.